Tyrell-Blackburn/Tyrells-Tech-Quiz/README.md

 I built this to demonstrate my knowledge of raw HTML, CSS and Javascript.

 You can use it to test your own knowledge of Javascript, DevOps or Linux.
-It leverage the [Quiz API](https://quizapi.io/) for the quiz question and answer content.
+It leverages the [Quiz API](https://quizapi.io/) for the quiz question and answer content.

 ## Javascript features used